-This program enables HDGH to welcome Designated Care Partners (DCPs) on site to provide specific aspects of the care plan to a patients.
+This program enables HDGH to welcome Designated Care Partners (DCPs) on site to provide specific aspects of the care plan to a patient.
 DCPs are family or a close friend, whom a patient identifies as their support in care.
 This program ensures that DCPs review our policy, understand their roles and responsibilities, and are trained in proper infection control protocols and allows DCPs to be involved with care, care planning and decision making.
-DCPs are welcome to visit 7 days a week between the hours of 10:30 a.m. to 6:30 p.m.
+At this time, HDGH has identified a schedule for DCPs and this schedule will be discussed with the DCP at the time of training.

-If the patient is under enhanced precautions, or has tested positive for COVID-19 DCPs will not be allowed.
+If the patient is under enhanced precautions, or has tested positive for COVID-19 DCP’s will be allowed.

-If you feel you or your loved one would benefit from having a DCP, please connect with the unit manager.
+If you feel you or your loved one would benefit from having a Designated Care Partner, please connect with the unit manager.

 Patients who require end-of-life (palliative) care may have one (1) visitor and those individuals who are actively dying as defined by the clinical team may have two (2) visitors present at any given time.